Skip to content

 Answer: Mars.

-Why it works in the car: It gives non-travel fans a quick win before the highway-history section gets nerdier.
+Why passengers like it: It hands the non-travel fans a quick win before the highway-history round gets nerdier.

 11. Which US state is often described as shaped like a mitten?
 (Easy)